lukeboi/scroll-viewer/README.md

 2. Due to size restrictions, the campfire scroll data isn't included in this repository.
 Download the campfire.zip from [here](https://scrollprize.org/data)
 3. Unzip campfire.zip and place it in the home directory of this repository
 4. Run the conversion script with `python converttoraw.py`.
 This converts the campfire scroll data into an 8-bit 3d texture file, which can be loaded into the scroll viewer.
 You may need to adjust the `input_directory` variable of the script.
 5. Run the scroll viewer with any http server.
-I recommend `python -m http.server 8000`, which can be accessed at `localhost:8000` in your web browser.
+I recommend `python -m http.server 8000` from the client folder, which can be accessed at `localhost:8000` in your web browser.
 6. If you have any issues at all, please don't hesistate to open an issue ticket, reach out on the [Vesuvius Challenge Discord](https://discord.gg/6FgWYNjb4N) or contact me [on twitter](https://twitter.com/LukeFarritor).
 I'm here to help!

 Volumetric rendering is well-explored problem with countless implementations on the internet.
 I'm using [webgl-volume-raycaster](https://github.com/Twinklebear/webgl-volume-raycaster) as a boilerplate.
 That repo includes [a great tutorial](https://www.willusher.io/webgl/2019/01/13/volume-rendering-with-webgl) on the basics of volumetric rendering which I highly recommend to all who want to learn more.